 Do not take the survey if you did not have cancer as an adolescent or young adult (AYA) between 15 and 39 years of age.

-This study is led by Dr. Rebecca Johnson, Medical Director of the Adolescent and Young Adult Cancer Program at Mary Bridge Children's Hospital/MultiCare Health System.
+This study is led by Rebecca Johnson, MD, Medical Director of the Adolescent and Young Adult Cancer Program at Mary Bridge Children's Hospital/MultiCare.
 It is sponsored by the Patient Centered Outcomes Research Institute (PCORI), “Establishing a Patient Centered and Community Based Adolescent and Young Adult Oncology Council” contract #2909.
 CanTeen, Stupid Cancer and Teen Cancer America are collaborating on this project.
 It is approved by the MultiCare Heath System Institutional Review Board.

 AYAs have different needs than children or older adults with cancer.
 We are studying what AYAs want their care to look like.
 This information will help health care providers take better care of AYAs with cancer.
 Being in this research study may help other AYAs with cancer.
 You may also benefit by getting to help others.

 If you are a survivor of AYA cancer, you may choose to complete an online survey.
 The survey asks about the care you received during your cancer treatment.
 After you complete this consent page, the survey will appear.
 It will take about 30 minutes to finish.
 If your answers show that a category of questions does not apply to you, the survey will automatically skip that section and move to the next section.
 The link will be live for you to complete the survey for a period of 16 weeks.
 You do not have to complete the whole survey at one time.
 If you choose to save your progress and return later, REDCap will provide you with a Return Code.
 You will use this code to complete the survey or change your answers at a later date.
 You may skip any questions you do not want to answer.